wso2/docs-devant/en/docs/devant-concepts/organization.md

 - **API Publisher**: A collection of users who have the API Publisher role.
 - **API Subscriber**: A collection of users who have the API Subscriber role.
-- **Admin** : A collection of users who have the Admin role.
+- **Admin**: A collection of users who have the Admin role.
-- **Billing Admin** : A collection of users who have the Billing Admin role.
+- **Billing Admin**: A collection of users who have the Billing Admin role.
-- **Devant DevOps** : A collection of users who have the Devant DevOps role.
+- **Devant DevOps**: A collection of users who have the Devant DevOps role.
-- **Developer** : Users who develop, deploy, and manage cloud native applications at scale.
+- **Developer**: Users who develop, deploy, and manage integrations at scale.
 - **External API Subscriber**: A collection of users who have the External API Subscriber role.

 When creating a new group to invite members, be sure to assign a role to the group to ensure users have the required permissions.